sphinx-doc/sphinx/doc/usage/configuration.rst

           '.md': 'markdown',
       }

-   By default, Sphinx only supports ``'restrcturedtext'`` file type.
+   By default, Sphinx only supports ``'restructuredtext'`` file type.
 You can add a new file type using source parser extensions.
 Please read a document of the extension to know what file type the extension supports.